m-dorfman/circadian_hue/README.md

 Considering the spin of the world traces a circle, we can likely expect that the sun relative to us moves in a sinusoidal fashion.
-From this, we can expect that the greatest slope (change in sun's level) at the start and end of the day.
+From this, we can expect the greatest slope (change in sun's level) at the start and end of the day.
 I don't want to exactly mimic this because maybe I'd like to wake up a bit more rapidly than the sun allows, or have a slightly longer day with a more rapid sundown than the current season would allow.
 I'd like to get somewhat close though.